keu/docs/astro/secrets-backend.md

 - An [Astro project](create-project.md) with version 5.1.0+ of `apache-airflow-providers-amazon`.
 See [Add Python and OS-level packages](develop-projec.mdt#add-python-and-os-level-packages).
 - An IAM role with the `SecretsManagerReadWrite` policy that your Astro cluster can assume.
 See [AWS IAM roles](connect-external-services.md#aws-iam-roles).

-#### Step 1: Create an Airflow variable or connection in AWS Secrets Manager
+#### Step 1: Add Airflow secrets to Secrets Manager

 To start, create an Airflow variable or connection in AWS Secrets Manager that you want to store as a secret.
 It can be either a real or test value.
-You will use this secret to test your backend's functionality in Step 3.

 - When setting the secret type, choose `Other type of secret` and select the `Plaintext` option.
 - If creating a connection URI or a non-dict variable as a secret, remove the brackets and quotations that are pre-populated in the plaintext field.